wolfgangasdf/reftool5/README.md

     * Reftool is a single-user application.
 In my opinion, references are personal, you exchange PDFs or links with collaborators.
       My experience tells me that you should not import any articles into a reference manager without having read at least the abstract, you'll never have time to read them later!
-    * Reftool contains tools to make this exchange easy (copy article links, copy pdfs)
+    * Reftool contains tools to make exchange easy (copy article links, copy pdfs)
 * Tag-based.
 I tried it and find that you'll quickly have to many, so they must be arranged in a tree, which I call `topics`.
 * Full-text search through all documents.
 However, since most have a desktop search engine running you can use this and reverse-lookup articles by drag'n'drop into Reftool.